shipyardapp/Shipyard-Documentation/docs/reference/fac.md

 ```

 - `version` is an optional string value

-- see [Packages](requirements/external-package-dependencies.md) for more information
+See [Packages](requirements/external-package-dependencies.md) for more information.

 </TabItem>
 <TabItem value="systemPackages">